nrempel/simple-cron/README.md

 const SimpleCron = require('simple-cron');
 const cron = new SimpleCron(); // Takes an optional parameter to define runInterval

-// SimpleCron is also an event emitted so you can
+// SimpleCron is also an event emitter so you can
 // easily tell when events occur.
 // Valid events are run, stop, schedule, cancel, invoke cron.on('invoke', (jobId) => {